Introduction to the proposed new Consumer Duty:

-The Consumer Duty introduces a new SM&CR Conduct Rule for all staff in scope of the existing SM&CR: ‘You must act to deliver good outcomes for retail customers.’
+Senior Managers will be accountable for delivering ‘good outcomes for retail customers’ within their areas of responsibility, in line with the SM&CR Duty of Responsibility and the Conduct Rules.
 Where applicable, it replaces the current SM&CR Conduct Rule 4 (‘You must pay due regard to the interests of customers and treat them fairly’), as it covers a higher standard in relation to a firm’s retail market business relative to what is currently covered by Conduct Rule 4.

 The new Conduct Rule is closely related to the cross-cutting rules – complying with the former will fulfil the latter, and vice versa.
 As such, firms should look to the implementation approach previously adopted to meet compliance with the Conduct Rules under SM&CR and consider the extent to which it can be re-used for the cross-cutting rules and the new Conduct Rule itself.